DurableDrupal/slides-durable-drupal-lean-drupalcon2015/slides.md

 * Initial basic prototype as starting point for kickoff?

 Note:
-Everything needed for Kickoff, put together through cross-collaboration by the initial core team.
+Everything needed for initial Project Kickoff, put together through cross-collaboration by the initial core team.

 ### Inputs for Online Literary Workshop Vision